-Rates are cruise only, per person, unless otherwise stated, based on double occupancy.
-Government fees and taxes of $690, transfers, and airfare (unless otherwise stated) additional for all guests.
+Rates are cruise only, per person, based on double occupancy.
+Taxes, Fees and Port Expenses of $260 additional for all guests.
 Fuel surcharges may apply.
 Please ask your travel counselor for details.
 Rates are subject to availability and may change without notice.
 Restrictions may apply.

 Optional roundtrip airfare.

 Prices are per person, based on double occupancy.
-Airfare, transfers, government fees and taxes are additional unless otherwise noted.
+Airfare, transfers, Taxes, Fees and Port Expenses additional.